 Moving Beyond Capitalism Working Group

-The IIPPE Moving Beyond Capitalism Working Group (MBC WG) aims to bring together researchers from both Marxist and heterodox economic traditions to study, develop and critically apply appropriate political economy methodologies and frameworks for transcending capitalism.
-While the whole IIPPE political economy project has a Marxist presence at its core, the intent is to engage across the broad heterodox spectrum of theoretical and applied viewpoints about moving beyond capitalism that are being energetically debated in today’s rapidly changing world.
-In particular, the anti-capitalist debates and actions in today’s world include both those in various “socialist traditions” and others from various “anarchist traditions.”
+The IIPPE Moving Beyond Capitalism Working Group (MBC WG) aims to bring together researchers from any of the heterodox economic traditions to study, develop, and critically apply appropriate political economy methodologies and frameworks for transcending capitalism.
+While the whole IIPPE political economy project has a Marxist presence at its core, its intent is to engage across the broad heterodox spectrum of theoretical and applied viewpoints about moving beyond capitalism that are being energetically debated in today’s rapidly changing world.
+In particular, the anti-capitalist debates and actions in today’s world include both those in various “socialist traditions”, and others from various “anarchist traditions.”
 Further, from the very nature of its subject, the study of transcending capitalism must be interdisciplinary.
-This defines political economy as an appropriate tool, broadly defined to include insights and content at least from philosophy, sociology, anthropology, political science and economics.
+This defines political economy as an appropriate tool, broadly defined to include insights and content at least from philosophy, sociology, anthropology, political science, and economics.
 Neoclassical economics and its recent imperial reflections in some of these other fields is particularly unsuited as a tool of any genuine value.

 It is impossible to discuss either theoretical or applied ideas concerning moving beyond capitalism today without being confronted with the issue of evaluating the social experiments in the 20th century that claimed to be building socialism and communism.
 The MBC WG considers one essential component of its work to be to study, discuss and debate these experiments, looking in particular for both positive and negative lessons from them that can inform our work today.